Title: Bittersweet Legacy

 Release Date: 24/01/2020

-But as the past reveals itself in ways Esme didn’t expect, she finds herself in the middle of a swirl of lies, betrayals, conspiracy and even murder, with barely anyone to watch her back.
+But as the past reveals itself in ways I didn’t expect, I find myself in the middle of a swirl of lies, betrayals, conspiracy, and even murder.

 Sometimes you don’t realize when your life is about to change forever.